apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/install.md

 ### Configuring Managix ###
 You will need the AsterixDB installer (a.k.a.
 Managix).
 Download the Standalone Cluster installer from [here](https://asterixdb.apache.org/download.html); this includes the bits for Managix as well as AsterixDB.

+We will refer to the directory containing the extracted files as MANAGIX_HOME and we assume that MANAGIX_HOME/bin is on your PATH.

-To be able to create an AsterixDB instance and manage its lifecycle, the Managix requires you to configure a set of configuration files namely:
+To be able to create an AsterixDB instance and manage its lifecycle, Managix requires you to configure a set of configuration files namely:

  * `conf/managix-conf.xml`:  A configuration XML file that contains configuration settings for Managix.
  * A configuration XML file that describes the nodes in the cluster, e.g., `clusters/local/local.xml`.